 As nouns, the difference between valuation and evaluation is that valuation is an estimation of an object’s worth, while an evaluation is an assessment, such as an annual personnel performance review used as the basis for a salary increase or bonus, or a summary of a particular situation.
 A business evaluation is often the nomenclature of management consultants and has to do with assessing the entire business organization and its relative operating effectiveness.

-The terms business valuation and business appraisal are synonymous.
+The terms business valuation and a business appraisal are synonymous.
 In the recent past, business valuation has become the most accepted term representing placing a reasonable market value on a going concern business or the value of a planned start-up company.
+Let’s discuss appraising (valuing) a business, the steps to obtain a professional business valuation, and the evaluation of a company’s worth.

 Do You Know the True Value of a Business Appraisal?